round the world – the other way

 During our time in Melbourne, we noticed that the locals seemed to have a slight obsession with Sydney.
 It would be fair to argue that this was largely media driven; for example we saw a number of articles in backpacker magazines pitting the two cities against one another (most of these contests seemed to end in an unfriendly draw).

 Melbourne’s local paper The Age would regularly have a pop at Sydney: about how the city had done very little with the site of the 2000 Olympics, and about how Melbourne, being Australia’s “sporting capital”, should have the honour of hosting a future soccer world cup final, not Sydney.
 With all this animosity, it’s no wonder they designated Canberra as the “compromise” Federal capital!
-Keep reading →
+Continue reading

 Sun-a-rise in the morning…